CakeDC/migrations/readme.md

 ## Support ##

-For support and feature request, please visit the [I18n Plugin Support Site](http://cakedc.lighthouseapp.com/projects/59617-migrations-plugin/).
+For support and feature request, please visit the [Migrations Plugin Support Site](http://cakedc.lighthouseapp.com/projects/59617-migrations-plugin/).

 For more information about our Professional CakePHP Services please visit the [Cake Development Corporation website](http://cakedc.com).